gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Install-AIPScanner.md

 ```

 ### -SqlServerInstance
-Specifies the SQL Server instance on which to create a database for the Azure Information Protection Scanner service.
+Specifies the SQL Server instance on which to create a database for the Azure Information Protection scanner.

 You can use a local or remote SQL Server instance when SQL Server 2012 R2 is the minimum version on the following editions: